 If you run an e-commerce business, you’re probably wondering how this all applies to you.
 Well, like brick and mortar merchants, you also need a merchant account as your basic business account doesn’t support online payment systems directly from your customers.

 A regular merchant account will most likely have a lot more different payment methods to deal with such as contactless payments, chip and PIN transactions, E-Wallets, mobile payments etc. If this sounds like your business, it definitely worth looking into some of the best card readers on offer.
-If you’re asking yourself how do card readers work, then we’ve got you covered on that front too.

 An internet merchant account is basically the same as a regular merchant account used by high street retailers except that it charges slightly higher fees.
 That might sound unfair but e-commerce payments are riskier so your payment processing provider has to cover itself somehow.